newaetech/chipwhisperer/docs/index.rst

 Additional Information
 ======================

-Here is more information about the project, changes, decisions and contribution.
+Here is more information about changes, and contribution.

 .. toctree::
     :maxdepth: 2